Table of Contents

 The resultant abnormal protein aggregates secondary to proteotoxic stressors can induce a vicious cycle of damage, wherein they lead to the production of more damaged and cytotoxic abnormal protein molecules.
 Cataclysmic results are brought about by these unstable molecules, which ultimately lead to the destabilization of the cell protein’s homeostasis.

 This loss of proteostasis culminates in the malfunctioning of various cellular sub-components and ultimately deterioration in the cell’s function and vigor.
-Indeed, older cells are documented to possess more abnormal, misfolded proteins and proteins bearing the brunt of oxidative damage, such as increased cross-linking and aggregated proteins, diminished the catalytic activity of enzyme proteins, oxidized methionine, glycation, and carbonylation.
+Indeed, older cells are documented to possess more abnormal, misfolded proteins and proteins bearing the brunt of the oxidative damage, such as increased cross-linking and aggregated proteins, diminished the catalytic activity of enzyme proteins, oxidized methionine, glycation, and carbonylation.

 A complex security network to ensure proper production, regulation and timely destruction of cellular proteins exist.
 Homeostasis of proteins in a cell is vital for the proper functioning of a cell.
 This network is christened as the “proteostasis network”.
 The various sub-components of the proteostasis network can be summarized as follows: